 Adjust parameters as needed.
 The best way to figure out what they all do is to choose a simple photo and start playing with them to see how the final design changes.

 After setting the correct parameters, click “OK,” and your design will render!

 4. Edit Design, If Needed

-Next, change thread colors to match your thread supply, and edit out any odd stitches.
+Next, change thread colors to match your thread supply (you can add custom thread charts), and edit out any odd stitches.